 - Identify speed related accident clusters where safety cameras may be beneficial

 Please note that Gloucestershire Constabulary changed their method of reporting injury collisions in 2015 and as a result there has been an increase in the number of serious casualties in Gloucestershire.

 The Department of Transport is investigating nationally the effect of this change.
-Until the results of the investigation is known the quarterly reporting of all killed and serious injury (KSI) figures should be viewed with caution.
+Until the results of the investigation is known the reporting of all killed and serious injury (KSI) figures should be viewed with caution.